A contract represents a meeting of the minds.

 “I feel like some of us don’t have a great contract…and your course really helps cover all the bases, ESPECIALLY for weddings and events…I’d say the contract [is my favorite course].” -Autumn (from the Facebook group)

 LEGAL DISCLAIMER: I AM NOT A LAWYER.
-I’M A FLORIST!
-(BUT YOU KNOW THAT!)
+And I’m certainly not your lawyer.
 The information in this course is for general informational purposes only and is not legal advice.
 The author is not liable for any losses or damages related to actions of failure to act related to the content in this course.
 If you need specific legal advice, consult with an attorney.

 THIS COURSE INCLUDES THE EXACT LANGUAGE OF MY WEDDINGS/EVENTS CONTRACT, AS WELL ADDITIONAL SUGGESTIONS FOR TERMS & CONDITIONS YOU MAY WANT TO CONSIDER ADDING, HOWEVER, YOU SHOULD CONSULT AN ATTORNEY WHEN DRAFTING A CONTRACT.